CaseyClarke/Obsidian-Files/STAT 252/Homework Assignments/STAT 252 - Assignment 1 - Brain Size of Mammals.md

 - $H_0 : \mu_L  - \mu_S = 0$
 - $H_A : \mu_L - \mu_S \neq 0$
 - $p = 0.219$
-- (i assume 🤷, it wasn't said in the video at all where we get p)
 - Given that the p-value is still bigger than $0.01$ we fail to reject the null hypothesis, the same as Q4.